A layer that can visualize KML data.

 public sealed class KmlLayer : Layer, INotifyPropertyChanged, ILoadable, ILayerContent, ITimeAware

 Keyhole Markup Language (KML) is a specification for working with geographic content.
 KML files can contain 2D and 3D content, as well as links to content from the network.
-ArcGIS Runtime provides the ability to read .kml and .kmz files from disk or the network.
+ArcGIS Maps SDK for .NET provides the ability to read .kml and .kmz files from disk or the network.
 You can also create, edit, and save KmlLayer's via the KmlDataset.

 KML represents features as a tree of nodes, including network links, folders, and placemarks.
 Like ArcGIS features, place marks are defined with point, line, or polygon geometry.
 KML geometry, however, is always based on the WGS84 coordinate system.
 KML can also have attributes, but unlike ArcGIS feature services, a KML document does not use a schema to define a standard set of fields.
-ArcGIS Runtime supports version 2.2 of the KML specification as defined by the Open Geospatial Consortium (OGC).
+ArcGIS Maps SDK for .NET supports version 2.2 of the KML specification as defined by the Open Geospatial Consortium (OGC).

 Unique features of KML include network links and screen overlays.
 Network links are useful for retrieving network content on a specified interval—perfect for keeping a live map up to date.
 Network links can also be used to split a large KML file into multiple per-region KML files, with each being loaded only when the region is in view.
 Screen overlays can be used to show content, such as branding or a legend, on top of the view.
 Screen overlay content does not scroll with the map or react to user interaction.